swimos/swimos-docs/src/_backend/recon.md

 The `@web` annotation is used to specify Web Attributes.
 There is a top-level field called `port` that specific the TCP/IP port being used.
 There is a field called `space` the corresponds to an application and maps to `swim.api.space.Space`.
-The value of this field will be the same name used when defining the fabric attribute.
+The value of this field will be the same name used when defining the fabric attribute; **this is extremely important, as things will not work otherwise**.
-There is a field called `documentRoot` that optionally specifies the top-level UI directory for bundled UIs, when applicable.
 There is an attribute called `@websocket` that configures WebSocket Deflate compression levels for the server (`serverCompressionLevel`) and client (`clientCompressionLevel`).

 Here is an example: